-In early 2013, AIB joined forces with the ESRI to generate the Housing Market Index for the Republic of Ireland.
-The index is a measure of the perception consumers have in relation to the Irish housing market as well as their house price expectations.
-The index, which is run on a three month rolling average, is based on a survey of at least 800 people across Ireland per month.
+In early 2013, AIB joined forces with the ESRI to generate the Housing Sentiment Indicator for the Republic of Ireland.
+The Indicator is a measure of the perception consumers have in relation to the Irish housing market as well as their house price expectations.
+The Indicator, which is run on a three month rolling average, is based on a survey of at least 800 people across Ireland per month.

 Here are the main points from this quarter:

 Index is 147, up from 144 in Q3, 2016

 Those who think it is a good time to sell – 45%

 Those who think it is a good time to buy – 40%

 Average expected price changes in next year:

 o Border / Midlands / West – 3.1%